helsinki-city-library/pocketlibrary/README.md

 Pocket Library
 ==============

-Pocek Library is a new kind of a service for library patrons.
+Pocket Library is a new kind of a service for library patrons.
 It runs on modern iPhone and Android smartphones.

 The service expands the traditional notion of checking out materials, making it